explicit-robotics/explicit-robotics.github.io/source/exp_robot/doublependulum.rst

 ===============

 Double pendulum robot, also known as Acrobot, is one of the examples often used in robotics.
-In this simulation, we simulate a planar 2-DOF double pendulum robot.
-The file contained in robots directory.

 Geometric and Inertial Parameters
 ==================================